-UK Conservatives lose 2 elections in blow to PM Johnson
+UK Conservatives lose 2 elections in blow to Boris Johnson

 Defeat in either district would have been a setback for the prime minister’s party.
 Losing both increases jitters among restive Conservatives who already worry the ebullient but erratic and divisive Johnson is no longer an electoral asset.

-Party chairman Oliver Dowden quit, saying “our supporters are distressed and disappointed by recent events, and I share their feelings.”
+Party chairman Oliver Dowden resigned, saying “our supporters are distressed and disappointed by recent events, and I share their feelings.”

 “We cannot carry on with business as usual,” he said.
 “Somebody must take responsibility and I have concluded that, in these circumstances, it would not be right for me to remain in office.”